csrc-sdsu/mole/COMMUNITY_ROLES.md

 ## MOLE Leadership Team

-This group is composed of the library development founders, current lead developers, and software maintainers and managers of the MOLE open-source ecosystem.
+This group is composed of the library development founders, current lead developers, and software maintainers and managers of the MOLE OSE.
 The leadership team is responsible for maintaining the cohesiveness, robustness, security, reliability, succession plans, integrity, and quality of the software library.

 The current members of the MOLE Leadership team are: